null1024-ws/fuzzing_benchmark/baseline/Titan/README.md

 ### Running Titan
 Titan leverages components of the static analysis module from [Beacon](https://github.com/5hadowblad3/Beacon_artifact), allowing experiments to be conducted within the Beacon Docker container.
 Follow the steps below to set up and run Titan for fuzzing.

-To fetch Titan, clone the repository from GitHub using:
+To fetch Titan, clone the repository from its repo using:
 ```shell
 git clone https://github.com/5hadowblad3/Titan.git
 ```